o4codes/anavara-assessment/docs/security.md

 2. Permission: Access to certain data and actions carried out, are controlled properly.
 There are two types of user roles for this project namely: Patient and Doctor.
 A superadmin can also exists, without the need to pick a certain role.
 Each user type has its own set of permissions, which are used to control access to certain resources.
+During creation of medical records, doctor information is populated by presently logged in doctor.

 ### Patient Permissions